 The Commission on the Status of Women was created by the ASU President in 1991 to monitor the advancement of women in Arizona’s university in three major areas: equity, career development and climate.
-Since it’s inception, the Commission has sponsored and hosted many events and activities that have helped to increase the status of women at ASU.
+Since it’s inception, the Commission has coordinated a number of important programs and opportunties that have helped to increase the status of women at ASU.
 To learn more about the history of the CSW, click here.

 If you would like to receive periodic announcements on upcoming CSW events, programs, and workshops, join the CSW Communication listserv.
 You can join by e-mailing "Join CSW Listserv" to Karen.Engler@asu.edu.
 Join today!

 Thanks to the support and financial contribution from a variety of University organizations and administrative offices, the CSW has been able to have safety key tags produced for all students, faculty and staff at all four campuses.
 The Safety Key Tags are campus-specfic and feature numbers for safety resources such as ASU Police, the ASU Police TTY number, the Safety Escort Service, ASU Motor Vehicle Assistance, among others.
 If you would like a safety key tag, please e-mail Karen Engler